sweatha238/sweatha238/README.md

 -

-🔭 I’m currently pursuing B.Tech Information Technology at [velammal college of engineering and technology](https://vcet.ac.in/)...I got recently placed in Cognizant with 5.00lpa (in the month of october-2021)</p>
+🔭 I’m currently pursuing B.Tech Information Technology at [velammal college of engineering and technology](https://vcet.ac.in/)...I got recently placed in <b>Cognizant</b> with 5.00lpa (in the month of october-2021)</p>

 <p>
   <em>